LeastAuthority/openitp-good-packaging-proposal/openitp-good-packaging-for-LAFS_sources-of-nondeterminism.rst

 performed by the distributor results in a bytewise-identical binary to the ➾ operation performed by the security auditor.

+..
+This is not strictly true, for example, a "fuzzy fingerprinting" algorithm could produce an identifier using only a subset of the build output bytes, for example by excluding known timestamps fields from a hash calculation.
+That seems like a messy route and the one presented here is more sensical, so this is somewhat pedantic.

 The definition of a "platform" must be clearly stated so that auditors know which fingerprints need to be generated, and users know which fingerprint to compare.